-The thirteenth King’s Shorts Festival of Ten Minute Plays, will be hosted by King’s Theatre in Annapolis Royal, Nova Scotia, Canada on June 14, 15 and 16, 2019.
+The 13th King’s Shorts Festival of Ten Minute Plays was hosted by King’s Theatre in Annapolis Royal, Nova Scotia, Canada on June 14, 15 and 16, 2019.

-This year the festival attracted a record-breaking 116 manuscripts.
-Scripts were received from Canada, the United States, the United Kingdom, Australia, New Zealand, India and Israel.
-All scripts are anonymous until the Reading Committee have made their selections.
+A record-breaking 116 manuscripts were received from Canada, the United States, the United Kingdom, Australia, New Zealand, India and Israel.

 - A LITTLE BIT OF A BREAKDOWN by Sid Filkow, Saltspring Island, BC, directed by Wilfred Allan